TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/high-level-concepts.md

 Tyk OAS support was designed to fit in with your existing workflows as seamlessly as possible, whether you have one of our paid offerings, or are using our free open-source Gateway.
 You should be able to do a huge amount in the editor of your choice.
 The Dashboard is of course there for you to use all the way through if you would like, or just to dip into if you want a bit of help with configuring a complex validation for example.

 An example of the sort of flow we envisage can be seen below.
 One of the great things about working with Tyk OAS is that you can have a single file that you deploy across your workflow.
 You then iterate on that one file until you are totally happy.
 At this point, you can publish the ‘public’ part of the API Definition to your developer portal (i.e. exactly what a Developer needs to use the API and nothing they don’t need to see like Tyk configuration details).
 You can also put the whole document into source control.
-Since you are using a single file for the whole flow, you can add in automation to do things trigger deploying an updated API as automatically when a new version is committed into your source control.
+Since you are using a single file for the whole flow, you can add in automation such as automatically trigger deploying an updated API when a new version is committed into your source control.
 This model is very popular in GitOps and CI/CD environments.

 {{< img src="/img/oas/diagram_oas-flow-1.png" alt="Tyk workflow" >}}

-The picture below shows the same flow, making it clear when the API Definition includes the Tyk-specific information needed to configure Tyk Gateway vs when it is just the OpenAPI information describing your upstream service which an API Developer would need to create a client to access your service.
+The illustration below shows the same flow, highlighting that the API Definition includes the Tyk-specific information needed to configure Tyk Gateway, compared to when it is just the OpenAPI information describing your upstream service (required by an API Developer to create a service client).

 {{< img src="/img/oas/diagram_oas-flow-2.png" alt="Tyk OAS API workflow" >}}